Help - My property has been damaged. What do I do now?

 - The role of the loss assessor is to work exclusively for you, the claimant, and ensure that you receive the best possible compensation for your claim in the shortest possible time frame.
 Appointing a loss assessor may have a significant impact on the amount of compensation you receive from your insurance company.

-My insurance company has appointed a loss adjuster, why would I appoint an independent loss assessor, are they not one of the same?
+My insurance company has appointed a loss adjuster, why would I appoint an independent loss assessor, are they not the same?

 - A public loss assessor is similar to an insurance loss adjuster – with one significant difference, a loss assessor is hired by the insured/policyholder and works exclusively to represent your best interests, not the interests of your insurance company.